SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-host-app.md

    > Lines to be added are preceded by the [+] mark.

    The second argument is the symbolic name of the micro application starting the platform host.
 It is optional.
 If specified, we can interact with the platform and other micro applications, e.g., publish messages or navigate in router outlets.
+1. Provide the manifest JSON file that we referenced in the first step.
+    Create the file `manifest.json` in the `src` folder, as follows:
+    ```json
+    {
+      "name": "Host App"
+    }
+    ```

+    The manifest must declare at least the human-readable name of the application.
+The name has no meaning to the platform, but is used, for example, by the DevTools to list the micro applications.

+    To learn more about the manifest, refer to the [Developer Guide][link-developer-guide#manifest].

+    > This step requires to serve the application anew.

 </details>

 <details>